bzed/bzed-dehydrated/README.md

  2. As example we'll use the dehydrated hook for Cloudflare®.
 Take https://github.com/socram8888/dehydrated-hook-cloudflare/blob/master/cf-hook.sh and **on your dehydrated_host** install it into _/opt/dehydrated/hooks.d/dns-01.sh_
- 3. Add the hook configuration tou your config from above: class { 'dehydrated' : dehydrated_host => 'your.dehydrated.host.example.com',
+ 3. Add the hook configuration to your config from above:

+         class { 'dehydrated' :
+             dehydrated_host => 'your.dehydrated.host.example.com',
              dehydrated_environment => {